Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-lun/README.md

                         `--proxy=http://proxy.example.com:3128`.
   --scope SCOPE         Huawei OceanStor Dorado API scope.
   --timeout TIMEOUT     Network timeout in seconds.
-Default: 30 (seconds) --unmapped-severity {ok,warn,crit,unknown}
+Default: 30 (seconds) --unmapped-hypermetro-severity {ok,warn,crit,unknown}
+                        State to report for a HyperMetro LUN that is not mapped to any host on this array.
+Hosts then reach the LUN only through the remote array, so losing that array or the link to it cuts them off, and the appliance raises an alarm for it as well.
+Such LUNs are checked even without `--include-unmapped`.
+                        Default: warn
+  --unmapped-severity {ok,warn,crit,unknown}
                         State to report for a LUN that is not mapped to any host.
 Only takes effect together with `--include- unmapped`, which is what brings those LUNs into the check in the first place.
 Worth raising on an array where every LUN is meant to be in use, so a LUN that dropped out of its mapping view is noticed.
+Does not apply to HyperMetro LUNs, see `--unmapped-hypermetro-
+                        severity`.
 Default: ok
   -u, --url URL         Huawei OceanStor Dorado API URL.
   --username USERNAME   Huawei OceanStor Dorado API username.
   -v, --verbose         Makes this plugin verbose during the operation.
 Useful